 - shared services

 - the sharing of costs for those services

 - level of service

 - land use development, or other components of the IDP

 - some other aspect of service delivery

-- being unable to finalize an ICF (or IDP) by April 1, 2020
+- being unable to finalize an ICF (or IDP) by April 1, 2021

 Voluntary mediation and arbitration can help move the negotiations forward.
-Mediation or arbitration can and should be considered at any point during the ICF process.
+Mediation or arbitration is recommended to begin at the outset/early on in the process, however, can be considered at any point during the ICF process.

-As was mentioned in Section 3.3, hiring a facilitator who can also mediate is a good preventive measure to being able to reach consensus and agreement on issues so they don't escalate to a point that municipalities are not able to agree by the deadline of April 1, 2020.
+As was mentioned in Section 3.3, hiring a facilitator who can also mediate is a good preventive measure to being able to reach consensus and agreement on issues so they don't escalate to a point that municipalities are not able to agree by the deadline of April 1, 2021.
 Having a facilitator who can mediate also allows for a seamless transition and saves on time.